zacanger/niddesa/text/generated-translations/cullaniddesa/16-chinese-amazon.md

 How to observe the world, the death king can not see?

-“Such excellent viewers”: “Such excellent viewers, first viewers, the winning viewers, the winning viewers, the top viewers, the top viewers, the supreme viewers.”
+"Such excellent viewers": "Such excellent viewers, first viewers, the winning viewers, the winning viewers, the top viewers, the top viewers, the supreme viewers."
 For such an excellent viewer.

-“There is a need to come with the problem”: “In order to question I need to come... (medium) please take on this burden.”
+"There is a need to come with the problem": "In order to question I need to come... (medium) please take on this burden."
 It is also necessary to come with the question.

-“How to observe the people of the world”: “How to observe the world, the provist, the gauge, the judge, the difference, the clear.”
+"How to observe the people of the world": "How to observe the world, the provist, the gauge, the judge, the difference, the clear."
 How to observe the world.

-“Dead King can not see”: “The dead king can not see, see, not see, not get, can not find, not get.”
+"Dead King can not see": "The dead king can not see, see, not see, not get, can not find, not get."
 For the dead king can not see.

 Because then, the Brahman said:

-“Such excellent viewers, with the need to come with questions,
+"Such excellent viewers, with the need to come with questions,

 How to observe those in the world, and the king of death can not see?